-Kate Jackson - Designated Safeguarding Lead

-Rachel Vann - Deputy DSL
+Liz Morton - Designated Safeguarding Lead Kate Jackson- Deputy DSL Rachel Vann - Deputy DSL

-Helen-Marie Navrail - Deputy DSL

-Lauren MacDonald - Deputy DSL

-Kate Jackson - Mental Health and Emotional Wellbeing Lead

-Jo Owen - Lead First Aider

-Rachel Vann - Pastoral Lead and Mental Health First Aider

-Kate Luscombe - PSHE Lead

-Kate Luscombe - Anti-bullying Lead

-Lauren MacDonald - SENDCo

-Jo Owen, Carly Swanston, - Mental Health Youth Awareness Trained
+Helen-Marie Navratil - Deputy DSL Lauren MacDonald - Deputy DSL Kate Jackson & Lauren MacDonald - Mental Health and Emotional Wellbeing Lead Jo Owen - Lead First Aider Rachel Vann - Pastoral Lead and Mental Health First Aider Kate Luscombe - PSHE Lead Kate Luscombe - Anti-bullying Lead Lauren MacDonald - SENDCo Jo Owen, Carly Swanston - Mental Health Youth Awareness Trained

 Any member of staff who is concerned about the mental health or wellbeing of a pupil should speak to the Mental Health Lead in the first instance.
-If there is a fear that the pupil is in danger of immediate harm then the normal child protection procedures should be followed with an immediate referral to the Designated Safeguarding Lead or the Headteacher.
+If there is a fear that the pupil is in danger of immediate harm then the normal child protection procedures should be followed with an immediate referral to the Designated Safeguarding Lead or the Principal / Head of School.
 If the pupil presents a medical emergency, then the normal procedures for medical emergencies should be followed, including alerting the first aid staff and contacting the emergency services if necessary.